 Absolute indications for surgical intervention in spinal disc herniation are:

 - Signs of myelopathy

-Relative indicators are spinal disc sequestration and failure of conservative therapy (persisting pain syndrome over for weeks in spite of conservative therapy).
+Relative indications are spinal disc sequestration and failure with conservative therapy (persisting pain syndrome for weeks in spite of conservative therapy).

-Spinal disc material can be removed through micro-surgical discectomy: Under certain circumstances there will be intercorporal spondylodesis (fusion, “stiffening”) following surgery.
+Spinal disc material can be removed via microsurgical discectomy: Under certain circumstances, there will be intercorporal spondylodesis (fusion, ‘stiffening’) following surgery.

 Course and Prognosis of Spinal Disc Herniation